Skip to content

 From Bangkok:

-• Drive yourself — straightforward motorway.
+• Drive yourself — a straightforward highway journey when traffic is light.
 See our car rental guide

 • Town centre — walking distance to night market and beach.
 Most mid-range options